PaddlePaddle/PaddleSlim/docs/en/quick_start/pruning_tutorial_en.md

 ## 1. Import dependency

 PaddleSlim dependents on Paddle1.7.
 Please ensure that you have installed paddle correctly.
-Import Paddle and PaddleSlim as below,
+Import Paddle and PaddleSlim as below:

 ```
 import paddle